kristinemlarson/gnssrefl/README.md

 **gnssrefl** is a new version of my GNSS interferometric reflectometry (GNSS-IR) code.

-The main difference bewteen this version and previous versions is that I am attempting to use proper python packaging rules!
+The main difference between this version and previous versions is that I am attempting to use proper python packaging rules!
 However, this is a big learning curve for me, and I know that I still have a lot to learn.
 I have separated out the main parts of the code and the command line inputs so that you can use the libraries